Topic modeling is a dense but gratifying subject.

 Do the responses for a given topic show any form of resemblance?

-If you seem to have a topic distribution that makes a ton of sense, you’re probably done.
+You’re probably done if you seem to have a topic distribution that makes a ton of sense.

 If there seem to be multiple clusters based on one topic, you probably should reduce k, the number of topics.